tabarra/txAdmin/README.md

 - [ ] Separate the DANGER ZONE commands into a separate tab with confirmation dialog?
 - [ ] We have data, we should plot it into a graph...
 - [ ] Add the config file to the arguments so we can run multiple servers in the same installation folder only be specifying it in runtime like `node src/main.js server01.json`
+- [ ] Protect the log with password.
+For now I will just disable IP logging.